src-d/blog/content/upcoming/announcing_babelfish.md

 direction as: *Build representations of source code, developers and projects.*

-Today we are announcing [Babelfish](https://doc.bblf.sh/), the project we are developing to build this representations of source code.
+Today we are announcing [Babelfish](https://doc.bblf.sh/), the project we are developing to build these representations of source code.

 ## What's Babelfish?